-MPs will establish a community committee or consult with an existing committee to assist them in identifying potential projects and organisations that strengthen community functioning by increasing participation in volunteering.
-MPs will then nominate endorsed projects/organisations including the level of funding to be applied for in accordance with recommendations from the committee.
+MPs will establish a Community Committee or consult with an existing committee to assist them in identifying potential projects and organisations that strengthen community functioning by increasing participation in volunteering.
+MPs will then nominate endorsed projects/organisations including the level of funding to be applied for in accordance with recommendations from the Committee.
+The Grant Opportunity Guidelines are published on GrantConnect.